skshaya/Paradise-Restaurant/README.md

 # Paradise-Restaurant
-Its a web based application using PHP and MYSQL.
+Its a web based application using PHP, Laravel Framework and MYSQL.

 ## Configuration
 - Install `composer`
 - Point console to project `root` directory